 Sexism, Culture, and Firm Value: Evidence from the Harvey Weinstein Scandal and the #MeToo Movement

-During the Harvey Weinstein and #MeToo events, firms with a non-sexist corporate culture, proxied by having women among the five highest paid executives, earn excess returns of 1.6%.
-Returns for firms with female executives are substantially higher in industries with few women in executive positions, and for firms headquartered in states with a high level of sexism or gender pay gap.
-Firms in industries with many female executives or headquartered in less sexist states also earn positive abnormal returns, irrespective of whether they have female leaders themselves.
-Firms without female top executives exhibit improvements in gender diversity after the Weinstein/#MeToo events.
-Our evidence attests to the value of having a non-sexist culture.
+During the revelation of the Harvey Weinstein scandal and the re-emergence of the #MeToo movement, firms with a non-sexist corporate culture, proxied by having women among the five highest paid executives, earn excess returns of 1.6% relative to firms without female top executives.
+Returns for firms with female top executives are substantially higher in industries with few women in executive positions and in states with greater sexism or a larger gender pay gap.
+These returns are driven by changes in investor preferences towards firms with a non-sexist culture.
+Institutional ownership increases in firms with a non-sexist culture after the Weinstein/#MeToo events, particularly for institutions with larger holdings and investors with a lower ESG focus ex-ante.
+Firms without female top executives improve gender diversity after these events, even in sexist states and in industries with few women executives.
+Our evidence attests to the value of having a non-sexist corporate culture.

 Suggested Citation: Suggested Citation